Forest Bathing and Earthing

 6. Chevalier G, Sinatra ST, Oschman JL, Sokal K, Sokal P. Earthing: health implications of reconnecting the human body to the Earth's surface electrons.
 J Environ Public Health.
 2012;2012:291541. doi:10.1155/2012/291541

-Dr. Carol Haddad is a Radiation Oncologist based in Sydney, Australia.
-Her approach combines a formal qualification in Radiation Oncology with her passion for complementary therapy.
+Dr. Carol Haddad is an Integrative Oncologist based in Sydney, Australia.
+Her approach combines a formal qualification in Radiation Oncology with her passion for integrative therapy.
 She has an emphatic belief in holistic cancer care and the power of the mind to achieve wellness in the body.
-She offers consultation services in-person or remotely as well as seminars and workshops.
+She offers consultation services remotely as well as seminars, retreats and workshops.
 Click here to learn more.